timbenniks/timbenniksdev-2024/content/4.articles/digital-experience-platforms-the-old-versus-the-new.md

 collection_id: 22300
 ---

+# Digital experience platforms: the old versus the new

 Digital experience platforms (DXPs) and the more modern [digital experience composition platforms (DXCPs)](https://uniform.dev/what-is-digital-experience-composition) share the same goal of making it easier for business users to create visually dynamic, personalized digital experiences.
 A major contrast is that DXCPs orchestrate solutions and technologies from different vendors.
 On the other hand, even though DXPs call themselves composable, they lock brands into a single vendor and one way of doing things at the expense of other capabilities.

 To help brands decide whether to switch from a DXP to a DXCP, we explain below their key differences.
 More details are available in this video created by Headless Creator.